Initialization

 , <section>

 .
-The script trims the content to a specified height and adds a button to expand/collapse the text.
+The script truncates content to a specified height and adds a button to expand or collapse the text.

-For initialization, use a CSS selector, such as the class .readmore
+To initialize, use a CSS selector, such as the .readmore

-, which should be added to the target elements.
-Ensure the element contains enough content so that its height exceeds the collapsedHeight
+class, which should be added to the target elements.
+Ensure the element contains enough content to exceed the collapsedHeight

 parameter; otherwise, the button will not appear.